Rules

 § 9 EXCEPTIONS TO THE RIGHT OF WITHDRAWAL FROM THE CONTRACT

-1. The right of withdrawal from the contract does not apply to contracts:
+The right of withdrawal does not apply to contracts:

-2. for the supply of goods that deteriorate quickly,
+- for the supply of goods liable to deteriorate rapidly,

-4. for the supply of digital content if the performance has begun with the Buyer's consent.
+- for the supply of digital content if the performance has begun with the Buyer's prior express consent.

 COMPLAINTS